DamianEdwards/RazorSlices/README.md

   - Don't mark the template's `ExecuteAsync` method as an `async` method unless the template contains `await` statements to save on the async state machine overhead
   - Support compiling static template elements to UTF8 string literals (`ReadOnlySpan<char>`) instead of string literals to save on the UTF16 to UTF8 conversion during rendering
   - Support disabling the default registered `@addtaghelper` and `@inject` directives which rely on MVC
-- Rendering directly to a string, `StringBuilder`, etc.

 ### No intention to support